IAbeteEtMechante/Dynamic_programming/README.md

 To sum up: Bitmask DP can be usefull if we have a bunch of booleans to describe the current state.
 A binary number can then group them together to make the state and the redaction of the code will be more manageable.

-Example: see solutions of problem C, with and without bitmask, to see how the bitmask simplifies the code
+Example: see solutions of DP_mashup_list_Colin_Galen/Problem_C, with and without bitmask, to see how the bitmask simplifies the code